A step-by-step guide to help you get a better night’s sleep

 Getting the lighting right

-Get the lighting right in your bedroom to feel super cosy or use it to help you wake up in the morning.
+Getting the lighting right in your bedroom is important to help you feel super cosy or to help you wake up in the morning.

 - Candles are perfect for creating a warm glow to dimly light the room.
 They create an ambient mood to settle you.
 They are also perfect for chilly evenings.

-- Lamps have a mute lighting for a warm, cosy light and are great for helping you get into the mood for sleep.
+- Lamps have mute lighting for warm, cosy light and are great for helping you get into the mood for sleep.
 Most people have these by their bed.

 - LED daylight bulbs will brighten the room.
-They are ideal for helping you wake up, feeling refreshed in the morning.
+They are ideal for helping you wake up and for feeling refreshed in the morning.